 Can you spot Capella?
 If so, notice that it’s a golden star.
 A star’s spectral type indicates its color.
 Capella is a G star, and, in that classification, it’s like our sun.
 Both our sun and Capella shine with a golden light.

-Sirius, by the way – the sky’s brightest star – is almost always described as a white star.
+Sirius, by the way – the sky’s brightest star, after the sun – is almost always described as a white star.

 The stars’ true colors are apparent when they climb higher in the sky and above the turbulence of Earth’s atmosphere.
 If you have good eyesight and a dark, clear sky, you should be able to detect hints of color with the brighter stars.
 If you have difficulty discerning star colors with the unaided eye, try looking at these stars with binoculars.